Why PMOs Fail: The Five Reasons Mid-Market PMOs Get Shut Down in Year Two

 The PMO becomes a copy-and-paste function.
 Its outputs are no better than its inputs.
 And when the outputs are poor, the executive concludes the PMO is not adding value.
 That conclusion compounds the problem, because nobody is going to invest in a function that has already been written off.

-A mid-market PMO needs at least one senior practitioner who has actually delivered programmes.
+A PMO needs at least one senior practitioner who has actually delivered programmes.
 Without that, the function cannot do the one thing it exists to do: ask harder questions than the project managers it governs.

 Reason 3: It Has No Real Authority